aws-ia/terraform-aws-eks-blueprints/docs/iam/minimum-iam-policy.md

 ## How this policy was generated?

-For each example we run in the E2E workflow, we run [iamlive](https://github.com/iann0036/iamlive) in the background in proxy mode to help generate the policy.
+For each example we run in the E2E workflow, we run [iamlive](https://github.com/iann0036/iamlive) in the background in CSM mode to help generate the policy.
 After generating the policy for each example, we merge the generated policies into a single policy shown above.

 To learn more about the implementation you can review the [GitHub workflow itself](https://github.com/aws-ia/terraform-aws-eks-blueprints/blob/main/.github/workflows/e2e-parallel-full.yml)